Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 If you are one of those people with an emotional disorder, and you love pets (especially dogs), speak to your doctor about a possible recommendation for a companion dog in your life.
 The medical professional will be able to tell you whether it’s the right solution for your situation.

-Even though companion dogs provide a lot of relief, it also requires a bit of work to take care of the animals and keep them happy.
+Even though companion dogs provide a lot of relief, they also require a bit of work to take care of the animals and keep them happy.
 A sad or sick dog will only add to your problems.
 If you are considering getting a companion dog or if your doctor has prescribed one for you, you must be willing to shoulder the extra responsibility of taking care of another living creature.

 It is this part of the therapy that allows the new owner to focus their mind and energy on something outside of themselves, which is where the mutual value of the relationship becomes evident.